django-hijack/django-hijack/README.md

 ## Docs

+Docs are available on Read the Docs http://django-hijack.readthedocs.org/en/stable/, both for **v2.x** and **v3.x**.

+## Versions

+There are two versions available: **v2.x** and **v3.x**.

-**3.x** docs are available in the [docs](/docs) folder.
-This version provides a security first design, easy integration, customisation, out-of-the-box Django admin support and dark-mode.
+**v3.x** provides a security first design, easy integration, customisation, out-of-the-box Django admin support and dark-mode.
 It is a complete rewrite and all former APIs are broken.

-**2.x** docs are available on Read the Docs http://django-hijack.readthedocs.org/en/stable/.

 ## Testimonials